Troubleshooting¶

 ft-plugin

-, and the data auto-capture part needs manual integration.
+, and the automatic data capture part requires manual integration.
 For more information on manual integration, refer to here.

-The above error occurs because the maven repository is not correctly set.
+The above errors occur because the maven repository is not correctly set up.
 Refer to the configuration here.

 Compilation Errors¶